W. Scott Lewis, J.D.

 Recognized for his expertise in campus conduct training and authoring codes of conduct.
 He has trained conduct administrators from over one thousand college campuses, and authored the Model Codes for students and student organizations.

-Pioneered, with TNG Chair Brett Sokolow and Partner Dr. Brian Van Brunt, the NABITA model for campus Behavioral Intervention Teams, and co-authored the validated NABITA Threat Assessment Tool, the most widely used campus risk assessment rubric.
+Pioneered, with TNG Chair Brett Sokolow and Dr. Brian Van Brunt, the NABITA model for campus Behavioral Intervention Teams, and co-authored the validated NABITA Threat Assessment Tool, the most widely used campus risk assessment rubric.

 Authored or revised the conduct codes of over 400 colleges.